Miss World 1970: Protests and controversy

 There was controversy before the contest began because the organisers had allowed two entries from South Africa, one black, one white.
 On the evening of the contest, a bomb exploded under a BBC outside broadcast van in an unsuccessful attempt by The Angry Brigade to prevent the contest being televised in which there were no injuries.
 The audience then had to enter the hall past noisy demonstrators who were held behind barricades.

 During the evening there were protests by Women's Liberation activists.
 The activists threw flour bombs during the event, momentarily alarming the host, Bob Hope.
 He was also heckled during the proceedings.
 The protests are the subject of the film Misbehaviour which was released in 2020.

 Even greater controversy followed after the result was announced.
 Jennifer Hosten, Miss Grenada, won, becoming the first black woman to win Miss World, and the black contestant from South Africa placed second.
 The BBC and newspapers received numerous protests about the result.
 Four of the nine judges had given first-place votes to Miss Sweden, while Miss Grenada received only two firsts, yet the Swedish entrant finished fourth.
 The Prime Minister of Grenada, Sir Eric Gairy, was on the judging panel.
 One of Gairy's obituaries described his corruption and use of a gang of thugs when in government.
 There were many allegations that the contest had been rigged, with counter-accusations that scrutiny of the results was motivated by racism and pointed out that favouritism of white contestants had been typical in the contest's history.
 Some of the audience gathered in the street outside Royal Albert Hall after the contest and chanted "Swe-den, Swe-den".
 Four days later the organising director, Julia Morley, resigned because of the intense pressure from the newspapers.
-Years later Miss Sweden, Maj Christel Johansson, was reported as saying that she felt she had been cheated out of the title.
+Years later Miss Sweden, Marjorie Christel Johansson, was reported as saying that she felt she had been cheated out of the title.

 Morley's husband, Eric Morley, was the chairman of the company (Mecca) that owned the Miss World franchise.
 To rebut the accusations, Eric Morley put the judging panel's ballot cards on view and described the complex "majority vote system".
-These cards showed that Jennifer Hosten had more place markings in the 2nd, 3rd, 4th and 5th positions over Miss Sweden and the other five finalists.
+These cards showed that Jennifer Hosten had more place markings in the second, third, fourth and fifth positions than Miss Sweden and the other five finalists.
 Julia Morley then resumed her job.
 Many observers still felt that Sir Eric Gairy on the judging panel had influenced the other judges to give Ms Hosten token placings.

-In 2014, BBC Radio produced an audio documentary as an episode of its The Reunion series, bringing together Jennifer Hosten, host of the competition Michael Aspel and several of the women who had disrupted and protested against the show.
-This documentary inspired Philippa Lowthorpe to produce and direct the 2020 movie Misbehaviour which dramatized the events surrounding the contest.
+In 2010, BBC Radio produced an audio documentary as an episode of its The Reunion series, bringing together Jennifer Hosten and several of the women who had disrupted and protested against the show.
+This documentary inspired Philippa Lowthorpe to produce and direct the 2020 film Misbehaviour which dramatized the events surrounding the contest.
 Shortly after its release, BBC television produced a further documentary Beauty Queens and Bedlam which interviewed the protestors, organizers, hosts and Misses Grenada, Africa South and Sweden.